-More conveniently, we have set up UltraEdit to allow for an option to compile Parva programs.
-If you want to add this to your home systems, use the Advanced->Tool Configuration pull down, then set the following fields and then click Insert.
+More conveniently you might like to set up UltraEdit to allow for an option to compile Parva programs.
+If you want to do this, use the Advanced->Tool Configuration pull down, then set the following fields and then click Insert.
 After this you can choose the Parva option on the Advanced menu to compile (and, when successful, run) the program in the "current window".
 The demonstration programs Sieve.pav and Fibo.pav in the kit have a few fairly obvious errors.
 Learn the syntax and semantics of Parva by correcting the errors until the programs run correctly.
 Once again, experiment to see how large a sieve you can set up.